 Step 6: Repeat this cycle.

 *Note: You should protect your pomodoro!
-If there is an interruption that distracts you from the task, technically you cannot count that particular pomodoro in your 4 pomodoros for the long break!
+If there is an interruption that distracts you from the task, technically you cannot count that pomodoro in your list of 4 pomodoros for the long break!